openapi-processor/openapi-processor-spring/docs/index.md

 in the API the interface changes and the compiler will warn that the interface is not implemented correctly.

-See the [generatr intro][docs-generatr]{:target="_blank"} for a short example.
+See the [processor intro][docs-processor]{:target="_blank"} for a short example.
 {: .mb-6 }

-February 2020: The generatr is ready to try but note that the generatr is still in an early state of development and may not generate the correct code yet in all cases.
+February 2020: The processor is ready to try but note that the it is still in an early state of development and may not generate the correct code yet in all cases.
 See [feedback](#feedback).
 {: .note .info .mb-6}